JeffIrwin/syntran/README.md

 The trailing comma after the last member `name: str,` is optional.

 Also note that there is no semicolon at the end of the struct declaration `}`.
-This is consistent with the way that functions are declared.
+This makes struct declaration consistent with the way that functions are declared.

 Next, we can instantiate or initialize a couple variables `pt0` and `pt1` of the `Point` type: